Cady-Lee: Architecture

 The Cady-Lee was designed in the Shingle Style that was popular on the east coast of the United States in the 1880s.
 The three-story structure is asymmetrical in design and is built over a basement.
-It contains 22 rooms, has 50 windows, 12-foot ceilings, seven gables and turreted sleeping porch.
+It contains 22 rooms, has 50 windows, 11-foot ceilings on the first floor and 9 foot on the second floor, seven gables, and a turreted sleeping porch.
 The main façade is dominated by a tower-like bay on the northeast corner.
-On the second story the dormer and the gable ends are covered in scalloped shaped shingles.
+On the second story, the dormer and the gable ends are covered in scalloped shaped shingles.
 They extend down the house to form the porch and veranda roofs.
 The roofline is varied and reflects the Shingle Style.
 It consists of gables and cross gables that are topped by finials and two brick chimneys with corbelled chimney caps.

 The interior features carved oak moldings and a two-story oak staircase where a Tiffany-style stained glass window is located.
-It also houses six original fireplace mantels.
+It also houses five of the original seven fireplace mantels.
 The foyer on the first floor leads to a library with carved bookcases and a front parlor with an original cheery wood mantel and over-mantel.
 The dining room has a Chinese Chippendale style mantel.
-It also contains a decorative radiator that the Smithsonian Institution says is one of the few left of its kind.
+It also contains a 1889 Bundy Hot Closet Dining Room Radiator that the Smithsonian Institution says is one of the few left of its kind.
 A kitchen, with a cast-iron wood-burning stove, and a morning room, with a hand painted mural of an English garden, are in the back of the first floor.
 The second floor contains five large rooms, of which one has a working fireplace, and a bath.
 The third floor contains six rooms, a kitchen and a bath.